 www.imperial.ac.uk/media/imperial-college/administration-and-supportservices/registry/academic-governance/public/academic-policy/marking-andmoderation/Late-submission-Policy.pdf

 If you submit late due to mitigating circumstances, you may be able to make a claim that means that the cap on your mark is lifted.
-Please see below and the policy document.
+Please see below.

 Mitigating Circumstances